saarasat/finglish-app-otm-2019/Documentation/Usermanual.md

 ### Adding a question to the game

 In this view you can add a new question to the game.
 You will need to define the question and four different answer options.
 Only one of the options can be right and needs to be repeated in the final field.
+It does not matter which of the four is correct, as long as only one is.

 ![addQuestionsView](https://github.com/saarasat/finglish-app-otm-2019/blob/master/Documentation/images/addQuestionsView.png)